 Phone: (707) 538-4643 - Fax: (707) 538-4649

 Clinical nutrition means that we use food as medicine.
 Nutritional disease is more common than we realize.
 One reason is that we have been feeding our animals processed (packaged) foods for the past several generations.
 Commercial diets (and some homemade diets) are almost always deficient and/or imbalanced and/or contain toxins.
 Food sensitivities (which can result in vomiting, diarrhea, weight loss, itching, etc.) are on the rise.
 Increasing exposure to genetically modified organisms in our food is one reason for this "new disease".
-In addition, chemical and heavy metal toxins contribute to nutritional deficiencies and disease.
-Nutritional supplements are beneficial in each of these cases.
+In addition, environmental toxins (air, water and food pollution) are a significant contributor to disease in both people and animals (see below).
+We also use nutrition as the primary therapy in the treatment of infections, musculo-skeletal problems, hormonal diseases, digestive problems, skin disease and other common diseases.

 How does it work?

 The first step in the process is to find a biologically appropriate diet that will help build and maintain health.
-We will recommend a variety of recipes made from whole, unprocessed foods.
+We will recommend a variety of clean commercial and home-made foods made from whole, unprocessed foods.
 There is no single recipe or diet that is "complete and balanced".
 This is only achieved through the use of a variety of foods.
-Step two is to design a supplement program that will correct nutritional deficiencies, provide organ support for healing and supply the specific nutrients needed for natural detoxification.
+Step two is to design an individualized supplement program that will support the immune system, organs and detox pathways so that natural healing can occur.
+The nutritional supplements are all made from organ meats and whole organic herbs and foods that supply what the body needs at this moment in order to come into balance and heal.